-The general rule is that a schema may only refer to schemas below it in the hierarchy, with no references either to upper-level schemas.
+The general rule is that a schema may only refer to sibling or children schemas, with no references to upper-level schemas.
 Thus, for instance, FIXM Schemas refers to the Base Objects, but may not refer either to Extension.

 3.2 Namespaces